-Normally, we would avoid Mid Valley Megamall at all costs but having been told that they had increased parking spaces, we braved ourselves for the hunt and crowd.
+Normally, we would avoid Mid Valley Megamall in Kuala Lumpur at all costs but have been told that they had increased parking spaces, we braved ourselves for the hunt and crowd.

-The Oasis Food Court, located across from AEON department store is decent-sized and the Sizzling & Claypot stall is partially hidden behind the drinks counter.
+The Oasis Food Court, located across from the AEON department store is decent-sized and the Sizzling & Claypot stall is partially hidden behind the drinks counter.

 The claypot chicken rice mushroom and salted fish (RM6.90) definitely did not disappoint — the sauce is quite nice and rich but not too salty and is tinged with a gingery aroma.

-The salted fish is soft and adds another depth of flavour to the rice and chicken combination.
+The salted fish is soft and adds another depth of flavor to the rice and chicken combination.
 Other dishes to give a try include the claypot BBQ chicken and claypot tomyam meehoon.